 Offer different items online versus in-store to avoid inventory competition, such as selling seasonal or discontinued items online and current items in your store.
 Also, to make eCommerce worthwhile, consider requiring a minimum order for online purchases or grouping products together rather than selling them individually.

 When it comes to setting up an e-commerce store, think about the 80/20 rule.
-That means offering your top 20% best-selling products on your e-commerce store.
+That means offering your top 20 percent best-selling products on your e-commerce store.

 Successful multichannel eCommerce involves more than listing products on a variety of platforms.
 It also requires a multichannel inventory management solution.
 For most retailers, it’s challenging enough to keep track of inventory and orders when selling items on just a single platform.
 But when you’re selling on a Shopify store, as well as Amazon, eBay, Etsy, and in brick-and-mortar locations, your inventory management can become a logistical nightmare.

 Without proper inventory management, you risk angering your customers with out-of-stock messages, delays, and cancellations due to inefficient fulfillment processes.
 Try a point-of-sale solution, such as Vend, to help manage your inventory.

 During the COVID-19 shutdown, many retail operations switched to online purchasing and curbside pickup.
 The demand for online shopping isn’t going to dwindle anytime soon.
 According to a recent survey by McKinsey and Company, a global management and consulting firm, many consumers say they plan to continue shopping online even as brick-and-mortar stores reopen.